Alain Poher: Acting President of France

 According to the order of succession established by the Constitution of the Fifth Republic, the President of the Senate assumes the nation's presidential powers and duties following the president's death or resignation; the officeholder thus becomes ad interim head of state until the next early presidential election.

 Poher's first service as interim president came on 29 April 1969, when Charles de Gaulle resigned.
 Previously he was one of Charles de Gaulle's most notable political opponents and played a key role in the successful "no" campaign in the final referendum of his presidency.

-During his interim presidency Poher continued to serve as Senate President.
+During his interim presidency, Poher continued to serve as Senate President.
 However, he resided during this time in the Élysée Palace as acting president.

-Initially Poher tried to recruit General Marie-Pierre Kœnig as a candidate for the presidency and offered him his full support.
+Initially, Poher tried to recruit General Marie-Pierre Kœnig as a candidate for the presidency and offered him his full support.
 Kœnig, however, declined to run, citing his poor health and stating that one general should not replace another general as the head of state.
 After Kœnig's refusal, Poher himself announced his candidacy.

-Due to favourable polls he was viewed as the strongest opponent of Georges Pompidou and the only non-Gaullist candidate who had a real opportunity to win the election.
+Due to favourable polls, he was viewed as the strongest opponent to Georges Pompidou and the only non-Gaullist candidate who had a real opportunity to win the election.
 The lack of a longstanding party machine nevertheless hurt his chances.

 During his short term in office Poher's main task was overseeing the incoming election, in which he himself participated.
-However, during his tenure he took some major initiatives; notably, he fired longtime Charles de Gaulle confidant Jacques Foccart, a Secretary-General for African Affairs as well as, unofficially, the chief of the Gaullist secret services, who returned to the Élysée after Pompidou's election.
+However, during his tenure he also took some major initiatives; notably, he fired longtime Charles de Gaulle confidant Jacques Foccart, a Secretary-General for African Affairs as well as, unofficially, the chief of the Gaullist secret services, who returned to the Élysée after Pompidou's election.

 Poher also ordered the directors of France's state-controlled radio and television networks to keep public media politically neutral and refrain from acting in the interest of any particular party.
 His successors followed this precedent.
 He also ordered the redeployment of a large police force in Paris in the wake of the May 68 events.
 His accomplishments helped Poher, previously largely unknown to the public, develop significant popularity during his interim presidency, despite his defeat in the election.

+Regarding the usage of the Force de dissuasion in 1969, he later wrote: "As head of the armed forces, I should have received the famous envelope containing the 'instructions for use' of the atomic weapon.
+However, General de Gaulle's chief of the military staff (...) had disappeared.
+After a stubborn search which lasted three days, a period during which France was deprived of any possibility of nuclear response, he was finally found."

 He served again as ad interim head of state in 1974 after Pompidou died in office.
 This time, however, he did not run for his own term and stepped down after Valéry Giscard d'Estaing was elected against François Mitterrand.